 Having a travel blog involves constant research and staying on top of travel news.
 In recent years, many stories have hit close to home.
-Suffering and loss that could have been reduced during a time of crisis.
+Suffering and loss could have been reduced during a time of crisis.
 As a result, this encouraged me to change my approach to the coverages I purchase for my travel abroad.
 It was the right choice to protect my family and myself.
 I found that missing piece in an impressive company called Medjet.
 Medjet is the premier global air-medical transport membership program for travelers.

 If this was a good option for me, it could be for our readers.
-The true inspiration to write this came when I began recalling my years working in a hospital where people came from all over the world to receive the state-of-the-art treatment we provided.
+The true inspiration to write this came when I recalled my years working in a hospital where people came from all over the world to receive the state-of-the-art treatment we provided.
 Often we had families who spoke little to no English thrust into a world where everything was foreign to them while fighting for their life.
 They experienced difficulty communicating basics with the medical team and often felt unsure if all was being done.
-They were lonely being so far away from their family and friends during one of the most challenging times of their lives.
+They were lonely, being so far away from their family and friends during one of the most challenging times of their lives.
 It was so often heartbreaking to watch the toll it took.

 Is that what any of us would want in a time of crisis?
 It only adds enormous stress, fear, and financial burden.
-Most importantly it impacts healing.
-It is best to be home; in a system where you speak the language and have the best care at your disposal.
+Most importantly, it impacts healing.
+It is best to be home, in a system where you speak the language and have the best care at your disposal.